gabrielluizcm/slowmodoro/README.md

 ## Updates

-There are some features I want to develop but aren't still present in the current version *(v1.0)*, but will be added on the following weeks.
-Planned updates are:
+There are some features I want to develop but aren't still present in the current version, but will be added on the following weeks.
+Planned updates include, but are not limited to:
 - Addition of sound effects
-- Customizable times
+- Customizable timers
+- PT-BR translation

+### Changelog
+-  v1.1:
+    - Defined **_Slowmodoro_** as app name;
+    - Resized logo and main box;
+    - Tab title updates to match current status and timer;
+    - Added demo *.gif* to **Usage** section on README;

 # Nerd stuff